 [Section 60A inserted by No. 55 of 2004 s.
 159.]

 60B.
-Written reasons for certain determinations to be given and published
+SAT’s reasons, publication of etc. in significant cases

 (1) If the State Administrative Tribunal considers that an order it makes determining a matter coming before it on a reference under section 59 or 60 is of general interest or significance, it is to prepare written reasons for its order and give a copy of the reasons to each party and publish the written reasons.